tmpbci/LJ/README.md

 #
-# Introduction
+# Networking
 #

-LJ is meant for Live, so a lot of parameters can be changed via OSC/midi, webUI,...

-This is *critical and flickering reason #1* if not managed properly, especially you have several lasers.
+LJ is network based and this is *critical and flickering reason #1* if not managed properly, especially you have several lasers.

-Our "always working solution" :

-We use static network configuration, as we regularly move our gear for different venues.
+Our "always working solution", as we regularly move our gear for different venues :

+We use static network configuration.
 Our Etherdreams controllers have static IPs defined in their SDcard from 192.168.1.1 to 192.168.1.9.
-Because wifi will always finally sucks for many reasons, our computers are *gigabits wired connected* with 192.168.1.10 and after.
-Don't trust end user gear marketing on wifi.

-We have a big *laser dedicated gigabit switch*.
-We provide Internet through wifi on a different network address like 192.168.2.x
+Because wifi will always finally sucks for many reasons, our computers (laser server and clients) are *gigabits wired connected* with 192.168.1.10 and after.
+Don't trust end user gear marketing on wifi, we have a big gigabits switch for laser only stuff.
+We provide Internet through wifi on different network like 192.168.2.x

-Even if etherdreams are 100 Mbits, use gigabits gear.
-Use gigabits gear.
-USE GIGABITS GEAR :)
+Even if etherdreams are 100 Mbits, we use gigabits gear.

 By default LJ uses on 127.0.0.1 (localhost) :

 - A websocket on port 9001 for WebUI interaction.
 - The redis server on port 6379 ('ljayserverip')
 - An OSC server on port 8002.
-Incoming commands are transfered to webUI.
-- An OSC client on 'bhoroscIP' port 8001.
+- An OSC client for 'bhoroscIP' port 8001.
 - An OSC client for Nozoids support on 'nozoscIP', port 8003.

 You need to update LJ.conf to your network/etherdreams IPs and be sure to check command arguments : python main.py --help

 A dedicated computer to act as "laser server" usually depends on how many lasers you want to control and your main computer load.
-If you seen flickering with small point lists, try the dedicated computer option.
+If you seen flickering with small point lists, try the dedicated computer option and/or stop process interfering like redis monitoring,...